Filmfest München

-The Munich International Film Festival (Filmfest München) is the largest summer film festival in Germany and second in size and importance to the Berlinale.
+The Munich International Film Festival (FILMFEST MÜNCHEN) is the largest summer film festival in Germany and second in size and importance to the Berlinale.
 It is held annually since 1983 and takes place in late June or early July.
 It presents feature films and feature-length documentaries.
 The festival has identified emerging young filmmakers known for their talent and innovation, a practice that remains ongoing.
 With the exception of retrospectives, tributes and homages, all of the films screened are German, European and world premieres.
 There are a dozen competitions with prizes worth over €250,000 which are donated by the festival's major sponsors and partners.

 The 42nd Munich International Film Festival took place from 27 June to 6 July 2025.
 It presented 164 films from 54 countries, including 141 premieres.
 Gillian Anderson an American actress, writer, and activist, was honoured with the CineMerit Award for her outstanding contributions to the art of film.

+The 43rd Munich International Film Festival will take place from 26 June to 5 July 2026.